Assessment and Accreditation

 Educator Preparation Provider (EPP) Information

-EPP Assessment and Accreditation Handbooks
+EPP Assessment & Accreditation Handbooks

-*Please note this handbook is subject to change without notice.
+2023-2024 Assessment and Accreditation Handbook (*Please note this handbook is subject to change without notice)

 Anthology Portfolio